 General Woodworking Safety Rules

-Woodworking is a wonderful hobby but it does come with inherent risks.
-Anytime you use tools that cut wood, common sense tells you that those same tools will cut skin easier.
-These woodshop safety guidelines are extremely important to getting started woodworking successfully.
+Woodworking is a fantastic hobby, but it does come with inherent risks.
+Anytime you use tools that cut wood; common sense tells you that those same tools will cut skin easier.
+These woodshop safety guidelines are fundamental to getting started woodworking successfully.

-The rules are fairly comprehensive, but of course they don’t cover every situation or every tool.
-Each and every tool will have its own set of specific safety requirements.
+The rules are quite comprehensive, but of course, they don't cover every situation or every tool.
+Each tool will have its own set of specific safety requirements.

-I can’t emphasize strongly enough the importance of reading owner manuals and understanding completely the operation of tools before you start using them.
-It’s a rule both beginners and experienced woodworkers should pay attention to.
+I can't emphasize strongly enough the importance of reading owner manuals and understanding completely the operation of tools before you start using them.
+Both beginners and experienced woodworkers should pay close attention to instruction manuals.

-I’ve tried to make this rather long list easier to remember by making two categories of rules: Always rules and Never rules.
+I've tried to make this rather long list more comfortable to remember by making two categories of rules: Always rules and Never rules.

 The "Always" Rules

 a) Do not wear gloves any loose fitting clothing or jewelry.

 b) Keep long hair tied back, especially around any moving equipment.